Navid2266/Teeth_Segmentation/README.md

 ## MedSAM Model

 In this part, the MedSAM model to segment teeth from medical images is implemented, enabling further analysis for dental health applications.
-The code provided requires pre-trained model checkpoints.
+The code provided requires pre-trained model checkpoints and a new function has been added to ensure compatibility with .dcm (DICOM) files.

 ### Teeth Segmentation using YOLO and MedSam Model